First and foremost, thank you to everyone within our community who participated in this fall's elections!

 - You must have resided in your election district at least 10 days.

 - You must have acceptable photo ID.
 Go to https://www.bringitwisconsin.com/ for acceptable forms.
 NOTE: The Viterbo Student IDs issued after October 2019 are voter-compliant.

 - You are not currently serving a sentence including probation or parole for a felony conviction.

 - You are not otherwise disqualified from voting.

 How do I register to vote or change my address?

 - By mail: https://www.myvote.wi.gov.
 Follow the instructions carefully when completing the form.
 You must provide a copy of one of the forms of POR specified on the instructions.
 Print the form, sign it and mail it with POR to the municipal clerk at least 20 days before the election.

-- In person: In the city clerk's office during normal work hours, but no later than the Friday before an election.
+- In Person: In the City Clerk's Office between 8:30a.m. and 5:00p.m., but no later than the Friday before an election.
 Proof of residence is required.

 How do I obtain an absentee ballot?

-- The Application for Absentee Ballot (EL-121) is available online under the city clerk’s elections and voting page.
+- The Application for Absentee Ballot (EL-121) is available on-line under the City Clerk’s Elections and Voting page at www.cityoflacrosse.org/elections.
 Or, you may send a signed letter or email request, indicating your name, residence address, the address the ballot should be mailed, and a contact number.